Protect the Rights of Native People & Tribal Nations.

 NCAI members continue to take action on the critical priorities of Indian Country - from protecting treaty rights to human rights, cultural preservation to economic development, from creating opportunity for Native youth to honoring the service of military Veterans, and much more.

-As NCAI celebrates this incredible milestone of 70 years as a leader in advocating for the rights of all Native peoples, we remain committed to carrying on the important work of building a strong future for Indian Country.
+As NCAI leades in advocating for the rights of all Native peoples, we remain committed to carrying on the important work of building a strong future for Indian Country.

-Join us as we continue this work another seven generations.
+Join us as we continue this work for another seven generations.

 Join the Conversation